dfinke/powershell-notebooks/README.md

 ## .NET Foundation

-.NET Interactive Notebooks for C# is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.
+.NET Interactive Notebooks for PowerShell is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.

 There are many .NET related projects on GitHub.